samstork/MysteryProject/Characters/Laurence Vincent Baker.md

 > Desire | `=this.desire` |
 > Fear | `=this.fear` |
 ## Overview
 A really chill person who does a bit of everything.
-Has a passion for music, and was a member of [[Band]].
+Has a passion for music, and was a member of [[The Goodbyes]].
 Also a member of the [[Book Club and Coven]], though not a witch themselves.

 ### Important Facts
 - Possibly Aro/Ace, at least Demi.